notsniped/discord-snipe-bot/README.md

 This is a bot made with the same message content sniping API from isobot and Arch bot.
 The bot uses built-in Discord slash commands (`/`), so all commands start with the `/` prefix.

-To run it, go into config.json in the project folder.
-Enter your bot token for the "token" value.
-You can get your Discord bot token from https://discord.com/developers.

-In the code, replace 'EMPTY_USERNAME#0000' in the `owner` variable with your Discord username. (found within the User Configuration section)
+When you run the bot for the first time, you will go through the client's initial setup process, which allows you to enter the bot token and the owner's username.
+No fiddling required.

 # How to Use
 ### Installation